-WHAT: Design begins this winter on a project that will transform one of downtown Kirkland’s busiest intersections into a space that alternates between a pedestrian plaza for people while they are walking and a signalized intersection for people while they are driving.
+WHAT: Design begins in fall on a project that will transform one of downtown Kirkland’s busiest intersections into a space that alternates between a pedestrian plaza for people while they are walking and a signalized intersection for people while they are driving.

 Using traffic signals to hold all automotive traffic at each of the intersection’s four legs, people will be able to walk across the intersection in all directions when the pedestrian phase is active.